joao-neves95/Exercises_Challenges_Courses/README.md

   `SHA256( Argon2d( blockData ) + blockData.nounce )`<br/>
   To find the block's nounce**s**, the miner must do the two hashes until he reaches the desired target bits.
 The difficulty increments the Argon2d memory requirements.<br/>
   The persistence of blocks is made through LevelDB.
-  Curently there is no server implementation nor transactions, the idea was to understand what Proof of Work is.<br/>
+  Currently there is no server implementation nor transactions, the idea was to understand what Proof of Work is.<br/>

 - [Algorithms](https://github.com/joao-neves95/Exercises_Challenges_Courses/tree/master/C%2B%2B/Algorithms)